AI prompts

 <p align="center">

-<img src="docs/assets/videos/compressed_527-cropped.webp" width="485" height="364" controls/>
+<img src="https://github.com/JackHopkins/factorio-learning-environment/raw/main/docs/assets/videos/compressed_sulfuric_acid.webp" width="485" height="364" controls/>

-<img src="docs/assets/videos/compressed_1897-cropped.webp" width="485" height="364" controls/>
+<img src="https://github.com/JackHopkins/factorio-learning-environment/raw/main/docs/assets/videos/compressed_red_science.webp" width="485" height="364" controls/>

 </p>

-<p align="center"><em>Claude 3.5 plays Factorio</em></p>
+<p align="center"><em>Claude Opus 4.1 Plays Factorio</em></p>

 ## Why FLE?

-[//]: # (FLE is a framework that tests agent capabilities in long-term planning, program synthesis, and resource optimization against a set of exponentially scaling challenges, ranging from basic automation to complex factories processing millions of resources per second. )
+[//]: # "FLE is a framework that tests agent capabilities in long-term planning, program synthesis, and resource optimization against a set of exponentially scaling challenges, ranging from basic automation to complex factories processing millions of resources per second. "

 We provide two settings: